Macos

 Fazm - Open Source Voice-Controlled AI Agent for macOS

-Fazm is a free, open source AI agent that controls your entire Mac through voice commands.
+Fazm is an open source AI agent that controls your entire Mac through voice commands.
 MIT licensed, local-first, no account needed.
 Built in Swift/SwiftUI.